-Enter the name of the learner for whom you have safeguarding concerns.
+Enter the name of the student for whom you have safeguarding concerns.

-Enter the ID number of the learner for whom you have safeguarding concerns.
-In the unlikely event that the learner is not yet enrolled, please enter 0000.
+Enter the ID number of the student for whom you have safeguarding concerns.
+In the unlikely event that the student is not yet enrolled, please enter 0000.

 Enter the details of the disclosure or concern clearly and accurately.
-You must write exactly what the learner/parent/carer said to you (or exactly what you have witnessed/observed) including any details of dates and times of events.
+You must write exactly what the student/parent/carer said to you (or exactly what you have witnessed/observed) including any details of dates and times of events.

 State any personal observations in this section.
-For example, "the learner has been late to class on a number of occasions on a Friday morning and I have noticed that they are much quieter now than at the start of the year".
+For example, "the student has been late to class on a number of occasions on a Friday morning and I have noticed that they are much quieter now than at the start of the year".

 State what you have done as an immediate action.
-You may have taken the learner to Learner Services immediately or you may have taken the learner out of their class.
-Please add the details of any other members of staff that have helped you support the learner.
+You may have taken the student to Student Services immediately or you may have taken the student out of their class.
+Please add the details of any other members of staff that have helped you support the student.